Mohs surgery: Technique

 The procedure is usually performed in a physician's office under local anesthetic.
 A small scalpel is utilized to cut around the visible tumor.
+Unlike a normal surgical excision, a Mohs surgery cut is performed at a beveling between 10 and 45 degrees to allow visibility of all skin layers during pathological diagnosis.
 A very small surgical margin is utilized, usually with 1 to 1.5 mm of "free margin" or uninvolved skin.
 The amount of free margin removed is much less than the usual 4 to 6 mm required for the standard excision of skin cancers.
 After each surgical removal of tissue, the specimen is processed, cut on the cryostat and placed on slides, stained with H&E and then read by the Mohs surgeon/pathologist who examines the sections for cancerous cells.
 If cancer is found, its location is marked on the map (drawing of the tissue) and the surgeon removes the indicated cancerous tissue from the patient.
 This procedure is repeated until no further cancer is found.
 The vast majority of cases are then reconstructed by the Mohs surgeon.
 Some surgeons utilize 100 micrometres between each section, and some utilize 200 micrometres between the first two sections, and 100 micrometres between subsequent sections (10 crank of tissue set at 6 to 10 micrometre is roughly equal to 100 micrometres if one allows for physical compression due to the blade).